This post may contain affiliate links. See my affiliate disclosure policy.

 • Veggie variations: Feel free to mix up the veggies!
 Try adding roasted red peppers, chopped cucumbers, zucchini ribbons, or avocado.

-• Dressing twist: If you want a flavor change, swap the lemon juice for a splash of balsamic vinegar, or add a drizzle of citrus tahini dressing for a creamy, nutty finish.
+• Dressing twist: If you want a flavor change, swap the lemon juice for a splash of balsamic vinegar, or add a drizzle of my citrus tahini dressing for a creamy, nutty finish.

-More Healthy Pasta Recipes
+More Plant-Based Pasta Recipes

-• When Iโ€™m short on time but want maximum comfort, I make vegan one-pot pasta.
+• When Iโ€™m short on time, but want maximum comfort, I make vegan one-pot pasta.
 Everything, from the noodles to the veggies and broth, simmers together in one pot for a creamy, flavorful meal with zero fuss.

 • When Iโ€™m craving something light, crisp, and refreshing, healthy pasta salad always hits the mark.
 Itโ€™s loaded with crunchy vegetables, tossed in a zesty vinaigrette, and perfect for lunch, picnics, or meal prep.